MCPEAbdu77/AutoSellPE/README.md

    Example:
     1: "20"      //block id and price
     2:4: "24"    //block id with meta variant and its price

+ # Permissions
+ Add `autosell.command` to the groups you want to give autosell to.

 -------------------------------------------------------------------------
 You can support my work by donating via PayPal: (paypal.me/abdu77)